 About The Site

 You have reached a web site dedicated to presenting a message of hope and inner transformation.
 For the first time, you can now download Joan Suval's Readings From The Masters.
-We are honored to present--in a downloadable MP3 format--these empowering readings, talks, and guided meditations, based upon the philosophy of Yoga Vedanta.
+We are honored to present--in a downloadable MP3 format--these empowering readings, talks, and meditations, based upon the philosophy of Yoga Vedanta.

 How You Will Benefit From These Recordings